Summer Camp Jobs and Ranch Work

 Looking for a life-changing summer job?
 Located in the scenic San Bernardino Mountains of Southern California, Pali Adventures is a one-of-a-kind overnight summer camp for kids ages 8-16.
 Campers can choose from 29 specialty activities ranging from High Octane Action Adventure and Secret Agent Camp to creative and performing arts and everything in between.

-View contact and address information View Google Map & Get Directions View Blog View Facebook Page View Instagram Photos Check out Pinterest pins Watch YouTube Videos
+View contact and address information View Google Map & Get Directions View Blog View Facebook Page View Instagram Photos Watch YouTube Videos

 With such a friendly and energetic environment, the vast number of exciting activities offered, and the strong friendships that are formed at camp, campers are typically having too much fun to realize that they are also experiencing important growth.